kregg34/AESthetic/README.md

 ## Usage

 After compiling the files, open two cmd/terminal windows.
 First run CommandAndControl and then once thats running, run the Ransomware file.

+## Disclaimer

+This program is purely for academic/educational use.
+Someone who can transform this program into a real/practical malicious payload likely had the know-how to do it from scratch anyways.